 An Excellent Option for Tooth Replacement

-Dr. Jack Griffin and Dr. Eric Klumb have successfully placed and restored hundreds of dental implants for over 25 years.
-We have utilized implant dentistry to help restore the smiles of hundreds of patients throughout St. Louis County.
+Dr. Eric Klumb and Dr. Mike Menolascino have successfully placed and restored hundreds of dental implants for many years.
+As highly trained dentists, they have utilized implant dentistry to help restore the smiles of hundreds of patients throughout St. Louis County.

 A dental implant is a surgical grade, titanium post that is shaped like a tooth root.
 They are placed under the gums where the natural tooth was originally and then allowed to integrate into the patient’s jaw before being used to replace teeth or anchor dentures.
 The placement is usually simply done with local anesthetic and the procedure is often described as being less traumatic than a tooth extraction.
 There is seldom much pain or discomfort involved.
 Patients are usually often surprised at how easy the procedure is.

 The implant is allowed to incorporate into the jaw for integration and allowed to heal for several weeks, depending upon the jaw structure and other factors.
 Following sufficient healing, the implant can be uncovered with a simple procedure.
 The inside of the implant body is hollow with threads.
 These inside threads allow an abutment or post to be screwed to it without the need for anesthetic or pain.

 A ceramic or metal abutment is placed, impressions taken, and sent to a ceramist for tooth fabrication.
 For some cases, the tooth can be made in one day with the CEREC® porcelain system, allowing insertion of the crown on the same day the post is placed.
 On top of this, a tooth is custom-made to match the shade and shape of the natural teeth.
 If cosmetic changes are desired, we will plan to enhance those teeth around the implant.